wildarch/mono/recipes/README.md

 The current grammar is used to check that we can parse the ingredients of all recipes, but since the grammar is very lenient, I do not think it actually validates much, besides checking that an ingredients section exists.

+Since all this code is very experimental, it currently lives under `//experiments//recipes`.

 ## Mapping to product available at AH
 For this we need some kind of database or lookup table with valid product names.
 Just having a list of valid product names will make parsing much more reliable.